marekmaskarinec/umboxs/static/docs/maintainer/guides/02-automatic-builds.md

 # Automatic Builds

-This guide will show you how to automatically update your package's data after every commit.
+This guide will show you how to automatically update your box's data after every commit.

 ## GitHub

-Currently, no package uses GitHub's CI, but the approach should be similar to SourceHut.
+Currently, no box uses GitHub's CI, but the approach should be similar to SourceHut.

 ## SourceHut